51Degrees/specifications/pipeline-specification/advanced-features/parallel-processing.md

   the performance benefit could be marginal or possibly negative.
 - If users want to improve performance through concurrent processing, they can do so more effectively by creating Flow Data instances on separate threads and calling process.
-This is exactly what web servers are doing anyway.
+This is exactly what web servers are doing and could easily be implemented for backend processing as well.